EkaanshArora/agora-virtualspace/README.md

 - Execute `pnpm i` (if you don't hav pnpm install with `npm i -g pnpm`)
 - Execute `pnpm run dev` to start a server on [localhost:3000](http://localhost:3000)

-The tools we'll use for this projects are:
+The tools we'll use for this projects:
-- Agora RTC & RTM SDKs
+- Agora RTC and RTM SDKs
 - React
-- NextJS
+- Next.js
-- React-three-fiber
+- React Three Fiber
 - Prisma
 - tRPC
 - NextAuth (GitHub)